derneuere/devops-exercise/README.md

 - Check the application code into local Gitlab
 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)
+- Fork kubespray
-- Install kubespray
+- Install kubespray with Ansible
-- Configure kubespray to fetch container
+- Configure kubespray to fetch own inventory
 - Configure kubespray to port forward
 - create fake domain names in hostfile or whatever FQDNs are
 - Improve Getting Started Section